 Haddock are found on both sides of the North Atlantic.
 In the western North Atlantic, they’re found from Newfoundland to Cape May, New Jersey, and are most abundant on Georges Bank and in the Gulf of Maine.

-Haddock grow relatively fast, to 1 to 3 feet.
-They generally live 3 to 7 years, but NOAA Fisheries scientists captured an 18-year-old haddock during their 1976 spring research survey.
-Haddock are able to reproduce when they reach 1 to 4 years old.
-They spawn between January and June on eastern Georges Bank to the east of Nantucket Shoals and along the Maine coast over rock, gravel, sand, or mud bottoms.
-Haddock are very productive – every year, an average-sized female (2 feet long) produces around 850,000 eggs, and larger females can produce up to 3 million eggs.
+Haddock are a fast-growing species that typically range between 1 and 3 feet long at maturity.
+They can live for 10 or more years, although NOAA Fisheries scientists typically capture haddock that are between 3 and 7 years old.
+Haddock begin to reproduce between the ages of 1 to 4 years old (i.e., 10.5 to 11.7 inches long).
+They spawn between January and June on eastern Georges Bank, to the east of Nantucket Shoals and along the Maine coast over rock, gravel, sand, or mud bottoms.
+Haddock are very productive – every year, an average-sized female produces around 850,000 eggs, and larger females can produce up to 3 million eggs.
 Females release their eggs in batches near the ocean floor, where a courting male fertilizes them.
 Once fertilized, eggs rise to the surface where they drift with ocean currents.
 Newly hatched haddock remain near the surface for several months before they settle to the bottom.

 Haddock is a member of the cod family.
-Haddock is smaller than Atlantic cod, generally weighing 2 to 5 pounds, and can be distinguished by a black “thumbprint” found on each side of its body.
+Haddock is smaller than Atlantic cod, generally weighing between 2 and 7 pounds, and can be distinguished by a black “thumbprint” found on each side of its body.
 Its skin is also less mottled than cod.

 Haddock share the same habitat as several other groundfish species in the Northeast.
 These groundfish are often caught together in the Northeast Multispecies Fishery.
-Commercial fishermen harvest haddock year-round with otter trawls, longlines, and sometimes gillnets.
+Commercial fishermen harvest haddock year-round.
+The majority of haddock landings are harvested with otter trawls, while the remainder is caught with longlines or gillnets.

 Otter trawls can impact habitat and incidentally catch other fish and marine mammals.
 Fishermen follow a number of measures to reduce any impacts: